wso2/ETAC/outlooks/blockchain4integration_outlook.md

 * More users with verifiable claims make it more likely you can do ad-hoc transactions with a user you run into, which increases the value of verifiable claims, causing more users to obtain verifiable claims.
 * More people in a reputation system (e.g., consider a doctor ranking system) will increase the value of reputation, causing more users to ask for reputation as a part of background checks; in turn more people will join the reputation system.

 In looking at interactions between other technologies, the API economy can be affected significantly by a blockchain-based API marketplace and support for dynamic API composition.
 For instance, let’s assume you travel frequently.
 If there is a standard interface for accessing a wifi network, based on your location, your device can obtain a connection by finding a wifi provider from an API marketplace, negotiating the term, and carrying out the payment.
-(See use cases "API marketplace" and "Support for dynamic API composition” for additional context.)
+(See use cases "API marketplace" and "Support for dynamic API composition” described in [[31](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md)].)

 ## Disrupters
 The broad adoption of blockchain will significantly change established systems, products, and solutions.
 For example, if blockchain-based DIDs are widely adopted, most identity can simply lookup DIDs from the blockchain or keep a cache of DIDs and update them periodically.
 Furthermore, since the identity systems no longer need to store passwords, complications associated with password management would be significantly reduced.

 In addition, verifiable claims can replace most authorization use cases, including the majority of security token use cases and access control lists.
 The implementations may periodically read the verifiable claims and keep a cache for performance reasons.
 Verifiable claims also can replace certification authorities and federation use cases.

-* Importantly, blockchain reduces or removes several fraud scenarios, since with blockchain:
+Importantly, blockchain reduces or removes several fraud scenarios, since with blockchain:
 * We have a robust alternative to traditional approaches for establishing trust, which are often weak points in security and used by attackers.
 * All transactions and data are protected by strong cryptography, which is very hard to break
 * Changes happen following predefined protocol and all actions are auditable.